What to Use for Rabbit Bedding?

 In most cases, this is what is used as rabbit bedding.
 Aspen is cheap, easy to replace and it is eco-friendly.
 However, it doesn’t absorb as great as other options, and it can become smelly if you don’t clean the cage and replace the aspen on a regular basis.

-It can also be messy if you are putting too much aspen to the cage.
+It can also be messy if you are putting too much aspen in the cage.
 This is a cheap option and used on a regular basis.
 But, it isn’t the best option and the most comfortable for your rabbit-pet.

 This is really a great choice.
 It is super absorbent, and it protects against odor.
 This might be a bit more expensive, but this is a great option if you have your rabbit cage inside the home and you are looking for bedding that will protect your home from smelling like a zoo.